wagerfield/onno/docs/api.md

 You can of course write your own `transform` functions.

-Transform functions simply take one value and return another value.
+Transform functions simply take a value and return a value.
 For example:

 ```js
 const addEm = (x) => (typeof x === "number" && x !== 0 ? x + "em" : x)